suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

 dotnet new sdg-console -o SuncoastMovies
 ```

-we will also need to add the Entity Framework library to our project
+We will also need to add the Entity Framework library to our project.

 ```shell
 cd SuncoastMovies